raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 To complete this project, you will need:
 - **A computer running Python 3.11 or above.** You can use any Microsoft Windows, macOS, or Linux computer.
 You can find [instructions for installing Python here](https://projects.raspberrypi.org/en/projects/generic-python-install-python3).
 A full description of the Python requirements for Mission Space Lab appears later in this guide.
 - **An internet connection.** You will need to access the internet to test and submit your program.
+- **A code editor.** This is where you will write and edit your Python code.
+Any text editor will work, but we recommend using a dedicated code editor like Thonny.
+In this guide, we will be using instructions for Thonny.